aleesteele/aleesteele.github.io/writing.md

 permalink: /writing
 ---

-I recently started newsletter.
+I recently started newsletter titled **"Field notes from the Internet""**.

-Below is my blog!

-I also maintain a digital garden.

-this blog, as i wrote [here](https://twitter.com/aleesteele/status/1687410000329678851) and [here](https://post.lurk.org/@aleesteele/110830839366429110) is something that i am slowly aiming to return to, and more carefully tend to. i haven't had a regular blog in years, choosing instead to write long emails to friends, family, and other loved ones. these days, i don't write as many long emails, but i still believe that a regular writing & reflection practice is important, perhaps as opposed to (or perhaps just in parallel) to the kind of sporatic note-taking and sparks of inspiration i tend to add to my <a href="https://notes.aleesteele.com/">digital garden</a> or [are.na](https://www.are.na/anne-lee-steele). <s>while i may use or feed into a platform like substack or medium in the future, for now i just like putting these small posts out into the world.</s>

-a friend recently ask if i could have some kind of subscription form, to make it easier for folks to be alerted when there are updates to this blog, so that they could respond by email or add comments. i'm not sure how i'll manage these subscriptions yet, but i'll make sure you get alerted when there are updates to this blog:
+After an internet infrastructure  so that they could respond by email or add comments.
+I'm not sure how I'll manage these subscriptions yet, but I'll make sure you get alerted:

 <form
   action="https://buttondown.email/api/emails/embed-subscribe/aleesteele"
   method="post"